fly-apps/nginx-cluster/README.md

 Letting each region manage origin requests is simple, but not always ideal.
 A common pattern for "fixing" this is to make origin requests from one region, cache there, and then let each region use that cache as its own origin.
 It's a layer of caches, like an onion!

-An request to an onion might look like this:
+A request to an onion might look like this:

 ```
 ( ͡° ͜ʖ ͡°) ⟶ nginx sydney ⟶ nginx ord ⟶ origin